feldroop/libsais-rs/README.md

 An idiomatic and mostly safe API wrapper for the awesome and _very_ fast library [`libsais`] by Ilya Grebnov.

 ⚠️ **Warning:** this crate is not yet battle-tested, there might be bugs.
 The API is still subject to small changes.
 Any kind of feedback and suggestions via the issue tracker is highly appreciated!⚠️

-## Features
+## Functionality

 This crate exposes the whole functionality of [`libsais`].
 It might be useful to also check out the [documentation of the original library](https://github.com/IlyaGrebnov/libsais).